Welcome to Tamriel Rebuilt! This installation guide will walk you through the installation process and also covers some

 Updating The Load Order

-The other optional plugin, TR_Factions.esp, is planned to integrate Mainland's faction questlines with the base game.
+The optional plugin, TR_Factions.esp, is planned to integrate Mainland's faction questlines with the base game.
 Currently, it changes the dialogue of its faction members to reflect our content, as well as requiring more quests to advance in most factions.
-Finally, it will expand all of the Hortator quests into the mainland, but currently only makes the Telvanni's quest include mainland councilors.
+Finally, it will expand all of the Hortator and Nerevarine quests into the mainland; currently, it only makes the Telvanni quest include mainland councilors and the Nerevarine quest include mainland Ashlander clans.

 And now, your copy of Tamriel Rebuilt should be ready to play!